-- Outside food is not permitted in the Daycare (including the daycare hallways) unless approved by the Director and all required documents have been submitted.
-The only exception is for special Annual Daycare events such as the Children on the Hill Christmas Party which are normally "pot luck".
-N.B. only nut and shell fish free products are permitted on the premises. - Parents are responsible for ensuring that their children arrive at the Daycare without a trace of nut products on their person (ex: teeth, face, hair, clothing) N.B.
-If a child arrives with nut products on their person the parents are responsible to collect their child and return when the child is free of the allergen. - Families not respecting the anaphylactic policy will be given a warning/reminder.
+- Outside food is not permitted in the Daycare (including the daycare hallways) unless the child has special dietary needs and are providing the Daycare with replacement meals and all required documents for this have been submitted to the Director. - The only exception is for special Annual Daycare events, such as the Children on the Hill Christmas Party, which are normally "potluck".
+NOTE: only nut, sesame and shellfish free products are permitted on the premises. - Parents are responsible for ensuring that their children arrive at the Daycare without a trace of nut products on their person (ex: teeth, face, hair, clothing) NOTE: If a child arrives with nut products on their person, the parents are responsible to collect their child and return when the child is free of the allergen. - Families not respecting the anaphylactic policy will be given a warning/reminder.
 A second incident will be brought to the attention of the board of directors and consequences will depend on the severity of the infraction to be determined at their discretion.